Table of Contents

 “Running startup diagnostics”

 This error message is shown on boot only.
-After 2 minutes, if a valid schedule file and media are stored in the Player, playback will start based on the already downloaded data.
+Playback will start based on the downloaded data after 2 minutes if a valid schedule file and media are stored in the Player.
 This message is an important troubleshooting method to identify a) the network details of the device and

-b) the reason that the device does not have internet access.
+b) The reason is that the device does not have internet access.

 “Internet Access Required”